- S O P R A N O -

-Ms. Areyzaga's recent activities include a return this summer with the Chamber Music Society of Lincoln Center in two concerts at the Saratoga Performing Arts Center in songs by Fauré and Schubert and a previous concert with them on tour to Minneapolis in a reprise of the Alban Berg songs, Sieben frühe Lieder.
+Past seasons include her appearances with the Avalon Quartet in Bogotá and the Art Institute of Chicago where they presented Ginastera's Quartet No. 3; Messiah at Harris Theater in Chicago; concerts with the Richmond Symphony and Ft.
+Wayne Philharmonic; and, a Rose Hall Lincoln Center debut in an all-Verdi program.
+Ms. Areyzaga's activities have also included a return this summer with the Chamber Music Society of Lincoln Center in two concerts at the Saratoga Performing Arts Center in songs by Fauré and Schubert and a previous concert with them on tour to Minneapolis in a reprise of the Alban Berg songs, Sieben frühe Lieder.
 She sang with the Minnesota Orchestra for a Holiday concert and debuted with the National Symphony Orchestra of Uruguay in Montevideo in the title role of Schumann's Das Paradies und die Peri.

 She has performed operatic roles with New York City Opera in Telemann's Orpheus as well as in their VOX series, and has appeared in leading roles with Chicago Opera Theater, Lyric Opera of Chicago’s In the Neighborhoods programs, Opera Birmingham, Ravinia Festival, and Orquesta Sinfónica del Estado de México.